Man dies after falling from sidewalk, making contact with San Francisco Muni bus

 What's next:

 Authorities are investigating the incident and have not yet determined the cause of the man's fall.
-Officials have also not stated whether the bus was in motion at the time of the incident.

-The Muni bus operator is undergoing drug and alcohol testing and has been placed on non-driving status pending the results of the
+The Muni bus operator stayed at the scene and is cooperating with the investigation.
+The operator is also undergoing drug and alcohol testing and has been placed on non-driving status pending the results of the investigation.
+Officials said this is standard protocol following on-the-job accidents and does not indicate fault.

-The Source: San Francisco Municipal Transportation Agency
+The Source: San Francisco Municipal Transportation Agency, SFPD